andreitecsor/tenacious-clothes/README.md

 This project was created for learning purposes and it is based on https://zerotomastery.io Complete React Developer Course.

-## This projects constains the following concepts:
+## This projects contains the following concepts:
 - React Key Concepts
 - React Router and Routing
 - Custom react components (e.g. Forms, Buttons etc.)